entando/entando-docs/vuepress/docs/v7.0/tutorials/getting-started/gke-install.md

 5. Once the instance is created on the Filestore main page, note the IP address of your NFS

-6. Install the provisioner that creates the StorageClass enabling deployment of Entando Applications.
+6. Install the provisioner that creates the StorageClass to enable deployment of Entando Applications.
 Use the commands below, replacing `YOUR-NFS-IP` and `YOUR-NFS-PATH` with your instance ID and the IP address of your cluster.

   ```
   helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/